-That’s because my mom, like many single mothers, often operated out of a sense of guilt that my dad wasn’t in the picture.
-For me, this led to more freedom and fewer consequences.
+But, that’s because my mom, like many single mothers, often operated out of a sense of guilt because my dad wasn’t in the picture.
+That led to more freedom and fewer consequences—every child’s dream.

 But all of those well-meaning family and friends didn’t consider this: